-The Lookout #48: The Future of Digital: Is It Over?
+The Future of Digital: Is It Over?

 The brightly colored boxes, popping stage lights and giant arena were instantly recognizable.
 It didn’t take long when scrolling through my social media feed over the past days to come across posts from attendees showcasing their experience at the world’s biggest tech event.